Skip to main content

 • STATE: Similar to VERSIONED_STATE but without tracking the history of changes.
 Each record is uniquely identified by its natural primary key.

-• LOOKUP: Supports lookup operations using a primary key but does not allow further processing of the data.
+• LOOKUP: Supports lookup operations using a primary key against external data systems but does not allow further processing of the data.

-• STATIC: Consists of data that does not change over time, such as constants.
+• STATIC: For data that does not change over time, such as constants.

 IMPORT qualifiedPath (AS identifier)?;